ljvmiranda921/ljvmiranda921.github.io/about/about.md

 degree in Electronics Engineering (*cum laude*) and a minor in Philosophy from [Ateneo de Manila University](www.ateneo.edu).

-I'm interested in problems concerning machine learning deployment and its applications, especially those that deal with development, engineering, and scaling.
+I'm interested in problems concerning machine learning and its applications, especially those that deal with its deployment, engineering, and use.
 Furthermore, I want to understand more the role of technology in underserved communities (and developing countries), and how it affects our lives as a whole.